mozilla/autophone/USAGE.md

 #### Configuring Performance Tests

-PerfTest is a special test class which is used as the base class for the performance tests WebappStartupTest and S1S2Test.
+PerfTest is a special test class which is used as the base class for the performance tests S1S2Test and TalosTest.
 It is not executed directly, but serves to consolidate the common features of the Autophone performance tests.